mvaliadis/Spindle_dynamics_toolbox/README.md

 <h3>Toolbox Overview</h3>
 <p>
-    This code toolbox is designed to provide an integrated approach to characterizing <strong>instantaneous spindle temporal dynamics</strong> influenced by multiple factors, including sleep stage/depth (SO Power), cortical up/down states (SO Phase), and the past history of spindles.
+    Here, we provide this code toolbox to implement this integrated framework to characterizing <strong>instantaneous spindle temporal dynamics</strong> influenced by multiple factors, including sleep stage/depth (SO Power), cortical up/down states (SO Phase), and the past history of spindles.
 It consists of <strong>two major components:</strong>
 </p>

 <h4>1.
 Quick Start GUI</h4>